Flying with an iPad as a commercial pilot can ease many tasks during a flight.

 Before you purchase an iPad, knowing the pros and cons of the iPad from this article will help you.

-I shared a bit from my own experience of using the iPad in the cockpit.
+I shared a bit from my experience using the iPad in the cockpit.
 I learned:

 - The benefits I have from using an iPad in the cockpit;

 - Likewise, what are the disadvantages of focusing too much on the iPad?

 I want to explain the pros of using an iPad on board.

 What are the pros of flying with iPads?

-iPad is a tool recommended by many airliners for pilots to use in the cockpit.
+iPad is a tool many airliners recommend for pilots to use in the cockpit.

 iPad can store numerous information and display them within seconds.
 Hence an iPad increases the efficiency of a pilot.

 Merely using an iPad and installing the Foreflight app on your iPad will change your flying experience.

 In the past, pilots had to carry a pile of paper and several books every time they went on a flight.

-A commercial pilot traveling in controlled airspace has to carry:
+A commercial pilot traveling in controlled airspace has to carry the following: